By Maureen Lynas

 Allow me to give an example of Show with a shameless plug for my book

 Florenceand the Meanies – Cupcake Catastrophe.
-Coming soon to a kindle near you.

 Mrs Meanie dashed into the drawing room shrieking, ‘I have news!
 Girls!
 I have news!’